In parts of east Ukraine, a daily struggle to survive

 "We're working flat-out, sometimes 48 hours straight regardless of the shelling – you can never tell when it will start and stop," paramedic Zhenya said.

-As if to underline his point, a mortar bomb exploded a few hundred meters away, sending a plume of smoke into the air.
+As if to underline his point, a mortar bomb exploded a few hundred metres away, sending a plume of smoke into the air.

 The DPR’s Lyagin said a significant amount of medical assistance and food has been provided locally or by Russia, which says Kiev and the West ignore the humanitarian crisis.